-- 1. Online Digital Database: This database serves a one-stop shop for resources related to CE, including best practices, methodologies, funding and networking opportunities, and success stories.
+- 1. Online Digital Database: This database serves a one-stop shop for resources related to CE, including best practices, methodologies, funding and networking opportunities, success stories.
 These resources have a focus on our partner's countries but there is a big array of resources with a European or even international scope. - 2.
 WebQuests: These are interactive exercises that simulate real-world challenges faced by cultural entrepreneurs.
-They were developed in order to entrepreneurial promote the facilitate mindset and learning experience.
-There is a variety of 18 WebQuests, each of them associated with at least one of our course modules.
-You'll need to use your creativity, problem-solving skills. knowledge gained from the platform to complete the tasks.
+They were developed in order to promote the entrepreneurial mindset and facilitate the learning experience.

-3. Networking Hub: This online space will act as a think tank.
+- There is a variety of 18 WebQuests, each of them associated with at least one of our course modules.
+You'll need to use your creativity, problem-solving skills, and knowledge gained from the platform to complete the tasks. - 3.
+Networking Hub: This online space will act as a think tank.
 Through the forums, designed by target group or topic, you will be able to connect with other young people and aspiring entrepreneurs, share best practices, and discuss challenges.
 Our aim is to foster collaboration and create a stable networking space.
-You could find potential collaborators or team members entrepreneurial for your ventures, access support and guidance from mentors and stay updated on industry trends and events relevant to cultural entrepreneurship.
+You could find potential collaborators or team members for entrepreneurial your ventures. access support and guidance from mentors and stay updated on industry trends and events relevant to cultural entrepreneurship.

-1. FACE Online Toolkit: 1.
+- 1. FACE Online Toolkit: 1.
 Access the course through the "Toolkit" tab on the FACE platform.
-2. Enrol in the "FACE Blended Course for Trainers" or Download the Methodology Guide planning and project development.
+2. Enrol in the "FACE Blended Course for Trainers" or Download the Methodology Guide - 2.
+Online Digital Database: - 1) Access the database through the "Resources" tab. - 2) Search by country, topic, type of resource, or accessibility. - 3) Click on the resources and utilize them in your entrepreneurial planning and project development.
 For example, if you want to search about a networking opportunity in France, all you have to do is filter your specifications and everything will be accessible in a user-friendly way.